nikkhyro-dev/backend_notes/readme.md

    db.data.find() -> to show data inside inserted dataBase .

-# where should we useQuotes and not use ?.
+# 🌐where should we useQuotes and not use ?.

    ` **Special Charater** [ If a field name contains character or spece ,or stars with a numeric digits, using quotes in necessary .]`